2010 (September to December)

 –World’s Finest Vol. 2 #3-4

 Supergirl meets Batgirl (Stephanie Brown) and they team-up against Toyman, Toyboy, and Mr. Freeze.
 The villains are getting their asses kicked until Toyman activates Hiro Okamura’s old gigantic Superman/Batman Composite spaceship, which has now been converted into a colossal robot.
 Dick immediately sends an emergency signal to New Krypton and Superman is on his way back to Earth in a heartbeat.
 Dick has his first team-up (as Batman) with Superman (who is wearing his New Kryptonian police uniform) as they battle the giant robot together.
 While Batman breaks into the robot’s body, Superman, Robin, and Batgirl wail on the villains outside and Toyman reveals that the robot/spaceship is programmed to fly to New Krypton and detonate a high-level megaton Kryptonite bomb.
 Inside the mammoth mechanism, Batman discovers that the entire machine is powered by a captive Kryptonite Man.
 The heroes save K-Man, deactivate the bomb, and shut down the robot.
 Afterward, Superman warns Dick that Lois’ xenophobic father, General Sam Lane, has been stirring up anti-Kryptonian propaganda in Washington.
 Dick admits that there is much negative opinion about the Kryptonians in the media lately.
 Supes responds by explaining that General Zod is building an anti-human warlike fervor on New Krypton and worries that an interplanetary war could spark at any moment.
 The Man of Steel then returns to New Krypton to continue doing as much as possible to prevent that horrid outcome.
 At a secret location on Earth, it is revealed (to the reader) that Toyman is working for the maniacal Sam Lane.
-NOTE: There is a flashback which implies that Dick became Batman nine months ago and Superman moved to New Krypton nine months ago as well.
-This is totally wrong.
+NOTE: There is a flashback from World’s Finest Vol. 2 #3-4 that implies Dick became Batman nine months ago and Superman moved to New Krypton nine months ago as well, but this is totally wrong.
 These events occurred about four months ago, not nine.
 Maybe writer Sterling Gates meant nine months ago in real life publication calendar time.

 November 25.
 This one-shot takes place right here (out of order) because it occurs on the anniversary of Bruce’s parents’ deaths.
 Batman and Robin investigate the apparent murder of Professor Carter Nichols, who has been a reclusive hermit for the past thirteen years.
 Nichols is found dead in his lab with a laser bore hole in his chest and the room locked from the inside.
 Oddly, Dick notes, Nichols appears to be older than he should be.
 After a night of busting heads, saving lives, and shutting down Hatman’s crime memorabilia auction, Damian notes how the Nichols murder still hasn’t been solved.
 Dick tells Damian it was a suicide.
 We then get a flash-forward to Damian as Batman fifteen years in the future!
 (This, flash-forward, if canon, has to feature either a clone of Damian or the resurrected original, since he will die during Batman Inc Vol. 2).
 In this “666 future” scene, after fighting Max Roboto, Damian tracks a kidnapped child to Nichol’s old lab, where he confronts the new Two-Face.
 After Damian defeats Two-Face and saves the Joker Venom-injected toddler, Nichols (from 2010) shows up in 2025 and kills his older self, sending his corpse back in time to 2010.
 Thus, the body Dick and Damian found at the beginning of our tale was actually an older Nichols from the future.
 In a bizarre way, it was suicide!
 Meanwhile, in 2025 Nichols escapes, thus becoming newly rejuvenated and free to surf the timestream!
 Damian then gives an antidote serum to the rescued toddler, who just happens to be Terry McGinnis (who will grow up to be Batman Beyond!), thus linking Batman Beyond to the main Earth-0 Batman canon.
-(Yes, there is an alternate Batman Beyond on Earth-12).
+(Yes, there is an alternate Batman Beyond on Earth-12.)
 But that’s not all Grant Morrison shows us.
 Let’s go forward another 20 to 25 years or so.
 McGinnis is indeed Batman Beyond, and his mentor is Damian!
-(Although, it is highly possible that this might be a second Damian clone).
+(Although, it is highly possible that this might be a second Damian clone.)
 But that’s not all.
-In the year 3000 Brane Taylor is a gun-toting Batman that fights in a dystopian world (from stories originally told in Batman #26 and Batman #27).
+In the year 3000, Brane Taylor is a gun-toting Batman that fights in a dystopian world.
+(Brane Taylor comes directly from Golden Age stories originally told in Batman #26-27.)
 And next, we see Batman of the 853rd Century, along with his sidekick, Robin the Toy Wonder.
 The faces will always change, but Batman will never die!

 –Titans Vol. 2 #15